graphql-java/graphql-java-page/src/pages/tutorials/getting-started-with-spring-boot.md

 We use Guava `Resources` to read the file from our classpath, then create a `GraphQLSchema` and `GraphQL` instance.
 This `GraphQL` instance is exposed as a Spring Bean via the `graphQL()` method annotated with `@Bean`.
-TODO The GraphQL Java Spring adapter will use that `GraphQL` instance to make our schema available via HTTP on the default url `/graphql`.
+Spring for GraphQL uses a `GraphQL` instance to make our schema available via HTTP.

 What we still need to do is to implement the `buildSchema` method which creates the `GraphQLSchema` instance and wires in code to fetch data: